 In our previous article on ice dams, we discussed what they are and what causes them.
 An ice dam is essentially a large chunk of ice that sits at the edge of a roof.
 It occurs due to poor attic ventilation and insulation and causes many problems leading to emergency roof repair in Leawood.
 As a premier roofing company in Leawood, we don’t want your roof to suffer from an ice dam this winter, which is why it’s essential to know how to prevent and remove ice dams before they become more problematic.
+KC Roofing companies are also helping in preventing and removing ice dams.

 Ice dams form when snow on a heated roof melts and runs down, just to refreeze near the edge where it is cold.
 This is the result of a warm attic due to heat escaping through the ceilings.
 The ultimate prevention of ice dams is to keep your attic cold, which will ultimately keep your roof cold and prevent the snow from melting.
 According to roofing contractors in Leawood, you can keep your attic cold by:

 Many building codes require approximately 12 to 14 inches of insulation in an attic.
 Check the level of your attic insulation and replace it if it is less than the required amount.
-The best roofing companies in Leawood highly recommend hiring a professional to do the job for you.
+The your roofing companies in Leawood highly recommend hiring a professional to do the job for you.

 Most heat loss is the result of leakages from small cracks, holes, and other gaps.
 You can easily caulk or foam up small spots.
 Doing so will also help reduce your energy bills by a decent amount.